xia-lab/MetaboAnalystR/README.md

 ### Step 1.
 Install package dependencies

 To use MetaboAnalystR, first install all package dependencies.
 Ensure that you are able to download packages from bioconductor.
-To install package dependencies, there are two options.
+To install package dependencies, there are two options:

-Option 1.
-Enter the R function (metanr_packages) and then use the function.
+**Option 1** Enter the R function (metanr_packages) and then use the function.
 A printed message will appear informing you whether or not any R packages were installed.
 Note that we suggest you install the XCMS R package if you will be processing raw data, but is not necessary for the majority of MetaboAnalystR utilities.

 Function to download packages: